taleen98/t00nToolkit/README.md

 #README.md

-this is my first toolkit, including nmap,gobuster,dirb andnikto tools. indeed, i have no reson for doing this, i'm just practicing.
+this is my first toolkit, including nmap,gobuster,dirb and nikto tools.

+indeed, i have no reson for doing this, i'm just practicing.